gruppe-adler/grad_mtg/README.md

 ---

-Gruppe Adler Map Tile Generator (grad_mtg) is a Arma 3 Modification built on [intercept](https://github.com/intercept/intercept), which allows the generation of so called map tiles.
+Gruppe Adler Map Tile Generator (grad_mtg) is an Arma 3 Modification built on [intercept](https://github.com/intercept/intercept), which allows the generation of so called map tiles.

 Check out our [FAQ](#FAQ) at the bottom of this README for more info.